History of Port Vale F.C.: 1959–1969: The Sixties

 Numerous players were let go before the 1967–68 campaign began; a young Ray Kennedy's departure would be bitterly regretted over the next two decades.
 The club also 'reluctantly' accepted a £25,000 Blackpool bid for Terry Alcock.
 Two new signings were Roy Chapman and Mick Morris, both free transfers.
 The club took a pre-season tour of Czechoslovakia.
-In November the FA launched an investigation into alleged breaches of rules on payments to players by the club.
-By January the investigation became a commission, looking charges of weekly wages for 'amateurs', playing schoolboys, extra bonuses for victories, and an illegal signing on bonus and other bonuses paid to John Ritchie, as well as bonuses to Clint Boulton and Gordon Logan, as well as gifts to young players that broke FA rules.
-In February the club admitted to the charges and were fined £2,000, later doubled, and told that irrespective of where they finished in the table, they would be made to apply for re-election to the Football League at the end of the season.
+In November, the FA launched an investigation into alleged breaches of rules on payments to players by the club.
+By January, the investigation became a commission, looking at charges of weekly wages for 'amateurs', playing schoolboys, extra bonuses for victories, and an illegal signing on bonus and other bonuses paid to John Ritchie, as well as bonuses to Clint Boulton and Gordon Logan, as well as gifts to young players that broke FA rules.
+In February, the club admitted to the charges and were fined £2,000, later doubled, and told that irrespective of where they finished in the table, they would be made to apply for re-election to the Football League at the end of the season.
 On 8 June they were readmitted to the league by 39 votes to 9.
 Stanley Matthews 'gradually drifted out of the picture' and Gordon Lee was appointed as manager.
 It was later revealed that Matthew's left being owed money by the club, which they never paid him, a key reason as to why he never managed in England again.
 In 1968–69, Lee won respect for his 'honesty and enthusiasm' as the club consolidated their league status.
 Bill Asprey retired to go into coaching in a quiet season for the club.
 Football hooliganism started to take its grip on the game, and Vale's early experience of it consisted of witnessing the Chester City team coach smashed with bricks.
-At the end of the season the club were in debt to the tune of £178,277, with a £10,900 loss being made on the season.
+At the end of the season, the club were in debt to the tune of £178,277, with a £10,900 loss being made on the season.
 Already strict economies were tightened by the club hierarchy.